aaron-kirschenfeld/community-starter-kit/.github/ISSUE_TEMPLATE/bug-report.md

 _Use this template if you have a bug to report to Team Roundup app.
-Don't forget to check our [docs](../../docs/getting-started.md), we try to keep them updated based on the questions we receive._
+Don't forget to check our [docs](../../docs/getting-started.md), we try to keep them updated based on the bug reports we receive._

 ## About the Bug
 _Briefly describe the bug you located here._